chandraSekhar-alti/playwright_python/READMI.md

 - Clicking on sidebar menu items.
 - Verifying expected UI elements on the home page.

+### 3. help_center_test.py

+#### Description
+This test file focuses on validating the client center page and its functionality.
+It utilizes Playwright with Python to interact with elements on the client center page and ensures that expected behaviors are met.

+#### Test Scenarios
+- Interacting with various elements on the client center page.
+- Verifying the functionality of client center features.
+- Ensuring proper error handling and success messages.

 ## Prerequisites

 - Python installed on your machine.